 The research team will also use anonymised NHS data, that is collected nationally as part of routine care, to compare whether infection rates and use of health care services is lower in practices that sent Germ Defence information to their patients immediately, compared to those that sent the information later.

-The previous trial showed that people who followed Germ Defence advice got fewer and less severe infections and so did the people they live with.
-If the updated Germ Defence website helps prevent infections, including coronavirus infections, it could help save lives by reducing the spread of the virus and may prevent a wave of coronavirus and 'flu during this Autumn and Winter.
-By reducing the number of infections and use of health care services, this could increase the capability and capacity of the NHS to cope with the number of patients using it.
+The previous trial showed that people who used Germ Defence advice got fewer and less severe infections, as did the people they live with.
+If the updated Germ Defence website helps prevent infections, including coronavirus infections, it could help save lives by reducing the spread of the virus and may reduce or prevent a wave of coronavirus and flu this autumn and winter.
+By reducing the number of infections and use of health care services, it could stop the NHS being overwhelmed at its busiest time.

-GP practices will not receive any financial reimbursement for taking part in the trial.
-Practices will instead be credited with one recruit when they send the link to the Germ Defence website to their patients.
-This will count towards research activity for the Research Sites Initiative (RSI) scheme.
+GP practices will not be paid for taking part in the trial.
+But when they send the link to the Germ Defence website to their patients, this will count towards research activity for the Research Sites Initiative (RSI) scheme.

-Ethics approval for the study was obtained from the NHS Health Research Authority (HRA) Yorkshire & The Humber - Leeds West Research Ethics Committee (REC) (reference: 20/YH/0261).
+Ethics approval for the study was given by the NHS Health Research Authority, Research Ethics Committee Leeds West - Yorkshire & The Humber (REC reference: 20/YH/0261).

-The project is funded by the UK Research and Innovation (UKRI) Coronavirus Rapid Response Call and NIHR ARC West and the NIHR Health Protection Research Unit in Behavioural Science and Evaluation at University of Bristol and is supported by Health Data Research UK (HDR UK) Better Care South-West Partnership and the University of Bristol’s Centre for Academic Primary Care.
+The project is funded by UKRI Coronavirus Rapid Response Call, NIHR ARC West and NIHR Health Protection Research Unit in Behavioural Science and Evaluation (NIHR HPRU BSE) and supported by Health Data Research UK (HDR UK) Better Care South-West Partnership and the University of Bristol’s Centre for Academic Primary Care.